In the kitchen

-Things needn’t always be complicated.
+Simple Things needn’t always be complicated.
 These greens are often at their best simply steamed, boiled or lightly wilted in a pan.
 A few mins is all you need; cook it for too long and, as with most brassicas, you’ll start to release more pungent flavours.
 Season with a little salt and pepper.
 If you feel the need then add a little butter or olive oil and maybe a restrained squeeze of lemon to finish.

-As a side dish it can be a real cultural chameleon.
+Simple sides As a side dish it can be a real cultural chameleon.
 Fry gently with a little desiccated coconut and black onion seed to set alongside a curry.
 Sauté in a hot wok with ginger, chilli and soy for all things Asian.
 Some crispy bacon and fragrant caraway invite a union with something dark and winey.
 A swirl of wholegrain mustard for a spontaneous Sunday side.

-Very finely shredded, these greens make a fresh and healthy finish to a robust soup or stew.
+The finishing touch Very finely shredded, these greens make a fresh and healthy finish to a robust soup or stew.
 A minestrone or ribollita, heavy with tomatoes and beans, would be ideal.
 The Portuguese caldo verde is simply stock, potatoes, chorizo and handfuls of sliced greens to finish.
 Even a deep savoury bowl of miso will be enriched with a tangle of noodle-thin greens.
 4 mins should be fine on a gentle simmer, serve immediately.

 Goes well with